linuxdream/home-documentation/README.md

 # Pests
 Yes, there are scorpions.
 On average, we will find 2-3 in the house.
 Typically, we find them around the stairs and/or in the laundry room/kitchen.
 We have found that the best strategy is protection in layers:

 - Spray both perimeters (along the outside house and perimeter wall) with a good poison every three months.
-We use (this one and spray ourselves)[https://www.amazon.com/Cy-Kick-Controlled-Release-Cyfluthrin-Insecticide/dp/B002ACMKV8/ref=sr_1_1?s=lawn-garden&ie=UTF8&qid=1494827699&sr=1-1&keywords=scorpion+poison] though you can hire a company.
+We use [this one and spray ourselves](https://www.amazon.com/Cy-Kick-Controlled-Release-Cyfluthrin-Insecticide/dp/B002ACMKV8/ref=sr_1_1?s=lawn-garden&ie=UTF8&qid=1494827699&sr=1-1&keywords=scorpion+poison) though you can hire a company.
 - Set a number of sticky traps inside the house along main walls.
 We don't do this in the garage as we typically only catch good pests like lizards there.
 - During scorpion season, go outside after dark and hunt them with a black light.
-Get a beefy one that lights up a large area (like this one)[https://www.amazon.com/Focuspet-Flashlight-Blacklight-Furniture-batteries/dp/B01MR19UWG/ref=sr_1_12?s=hardware&ie=UTF8&qid=1494827942&sr=1-12&keywords=black+light].
+Get a beefy one that lights up a large area [like this one](https://www.amazon.com/Focuspet-Flashlight-Blacklight-Furniture-batteries/dp/B01MR19UWG/ref=sr_1_12?s=hardware&ie=UTF8&qid=1494827942&sr=1-12&keywords=black+light).
 They become very easy to see even across the yard.
 Dispatch however you like.
 We use a long stick and/or scissors.
 Over a year, we will typically kill about 10-15 outside.

 # Pool
 You are more than welcome to hire a pool service to maintain the pool.
 However, it's pretty easy to maintain on your own and save some money.
 The routine we typically follow is: